Link to Required Forms https://www.glenridge.org/Domain/151

-The Marching Band is a performance group that executes precise drill movements on the football field while performing music that complements the movements.
-Typically, 50-55 students play thirteen different instruments in the Glen Ridge High School Marching Band has around 40 students, divided into sections: upper brass, lower brass, upper woodwinds, lower woodwinds, percussion, and color guard.
-Instruments include alto saxophone, baritone saxophone, tenor saxophone, clarinet, bass clarinet, flute, French horn, trombone, trumpet, tuba, bass guitar, piano, mellophone, and percussion.
-The percussion ensemble is divided into the pit and the battery.
-Pit instruments consist of electronic keyboards, basses and guitars, xylophone and vibraphones, bongos, congas, shakers, maracas, and cymbals.
-Battery instruments include quint and quad drums, cymbals, snare drums, and tuned bass drums.
+Marching Band is a group of instrumental musicians who can march in step, following a drill chart, while performing music that complements their movements.
+The Glen Ridge High School Marching Band has around 40 students, divided into sections: upper brass, lower brass, upper woodwinds, lower woodwinds, percussion, and color guard.
+Instruments include alto saxophone, baritone saxophone, tenor saxophone, clarinet, bass clarinet, flute, trombone, trumpet, mellophone, sousaphone, electronic keyboards, basses and guitars, xylophone and vibraphones, bongos, congas, shakers, maracas, and cymbals, quint and quad drums, cymbals, snare drums, and tuned bass drums.
 The color guard accompanies the band and is a way for non-instrumental students to participate in the group.

 The band director selects the music, which has varied over the years.
-Recent performances have included The Firebird Suite by Igor Stravinsky and the theme from Psycho, North by Northwest, and Taxi Driver by Bernard Herrmann, Buddy Rich’s West Side Story, and Rodeo by Aaron Copeland.
+Recent performances have included The Firebird Suite by Igor Stravinsky, the theme from Psycho, North by Northwest, and Taxi Driver by Bernard Herrmann, Buddy Rich’s West Side Story, and Rodeo by Aaron Copeland.
 The show planned for the 2017 season will feature the music of Don Ellis.

-Students elect to join the Marching Band in the ninth grade as a school athletic program, rising from the middle school music program.
+Students join Marching Band in the ninth grade, which in the Glen Ridge school district is considered a varsity sport.
 They have the opportunity to find out what it’s like when they are in eighth grade by marching in the town Memorial Day Parade.
-Students interested in joining the Marching Band do not audition or need to have prior skill on an instrument.
+Students interested in joining do not audition or need to have prior skill on an instrument.

 A team of strong, dedicated, and talented young adults lead the Marching Band on the field.
 Students audition to be drum major, field captain, drill sergeant, and/or sectional captains (upper brass, lower brass, upper woodwinds, lower woodwinds, percussion, and color guard).
-These students have to demonstrate their teaching ability with the entire band: to be able to conduct and to run basic exercises with band members.
-Lastly, they present a project saying why they would be best for the position in an interview by the director, staff, and present leaders in the band.
+These students have to demonstrate their ability to teach, to conduct, and to run basic exercises with band members.
+In addition, they present a project describing why they would be best for the position and are interviewed by the band director, staff, and the band’s current leaders.